lnagle/lnagle.github.io/meaningfulUITestingInReactRedux.md

-# An Approach to Meaningful UI Testing In React/Redux Apps
+# Meaningful UI Testing in React/Redux Apps

 This write-up came out of my experiences building a financial advisor dashboard application at Ameriprise.
 We originally went the route of snapshot testing most